Climbing & Walking

 The Ranger Service

 Angus Council have a ranger base, with two rangers, at Braedownie.
 You will also find information on walks etc here and at the Forestry Commission carpark at the foot of Glen Doll.
-The rangers regularly lead guided walks and their programme is available from the base.
+The rangers regularly lead guided walks and their programme is available from the base, they can also be booked for private walks too.
 Going out with them is recommended, as you will learn a great deal about the area, its landscape and wildlife.
+For more information see the Visit Angus website.

 Angus Council Ranger Service, Glen Doll 01575 550233